-Degenerative Disc / Joint Disease
+Degenerative Disc / Joint Disease Lawyers in Raleigh, NC

 If you have pain or difficulty moving your back, neck, knees, hands, shoulders or hips, it may be due to age or it may have been caused by your job or working conditions.
 Many men and women who have performed the same physical tasks over many years of work find they increasingly suffer pain, stiffness, limited range of motion and loss of flexibility.
-These may be symptoms of degenerative disc or degenerative joint disease.
+These may be symptoms of the degenerative disc or degenerative joint disease.

 When a worker develops degenerative disc or degenerative joint disease because of his or her job duties and the symptoms become disabling or require medical care, the injured individual may have a right to assistance through workers’ compensation insurance.
 North Carolina law requires most businesses to provide workers’ comp benefits to injured employees who have work-related injuries or illness.